Intro

 Why Choose Vegan Meals?

-Vegan meals are typically prepared separately, arrive fresher than standard options, and often include more vegetables, fruits, and whole grains.
+Vegan meals are typically prepared separately, so they arrive fresher than standard options.

 How to Order Vegan Meals

-After booking: Update meal preferences through your airline’s website or call customer service.
+Update your meal preferences through your airline’s website or by calling customer service.

-Timing: Request meals at least 24 to 48 hours before departure to ensure availability.
+Request meals at least 24-48 hours before departure to ensure availability.

 Top Full Service Airlines